 B&S Animal engines can be taken to an engine builder and rebuilt to standard specifications.
 Full

 AKA homologated B&S Animal specifications are available on the TEKA website.
-TEKA currently

-have (3) nominated B&S Motorsport Dealers that are fully equipped to rebuild, service and seal

-Animal engines.
-Contact details are available on the TEKA website.
 Engine Builders are required to fill out the service part of the Engine Log Book, including the type of service performed and

 any parts required.
 Engine Builder contact details must also be added to Log Books as part of its